Minimal Algorithmic Information Loss Methods for Dimension Reduction, Feature Selection and Network Sparsification: Method

-MILS is an unsupervised and mostly parameter-free algorithm, i.e. asymptotically independent of model or domain, as it does not need to be instructed or designed to preserve any particular property, and maximizes the preservation of all computable elements that contribute to the algorithmic information content of the data.
+MILS is an unsupervised and mostly parameter-free algorithm, i.e., asymptotically independent of model or domain, as it does not need to be instructed or designed to preserve any particular property, and maximises the preservation of all computable elements that contribute to the algorithmic information content of the data.

-Let $G$ be a graph and $k$ denote its number of edges.
-MILS seeks to reduce $G$ to a graph on $N<k$ edges so that the loss of information is minimized after each step of the algorithm.
-It does this by calculating the difference $G\backslash S$ and then finding the subset $F\subset E$ such that $I(G,F)\leq I(G,S)$ for all non-empty proper subsets of edges $S\subset E$, repeating this task with $G=G\backslash F$ until the target size is reached (when $|E(G)|=N$).
-The algorithm's time complexity is clearly in $O(exp)$ because of how MILS performs searches and deletions across all subsets of edges, but significant improvements to this bound are still possible.
+Let $G$ be a graph, and $ \left| E\left( G \right) \right| $ denote its number of edges.
+MILS seeks to reduce $G$ to a graph on $ N < \left| E\left( G \right) \right| $ edges so that the loss of information is minimised.
+Ideally, one would do so by calculating the information differences between $ G $ and $G\backslash S$, where $ \left| S \right| \geq 1 $, and then finding the subset $F\subset E(G)$ such that $I(G,F)\leq I(G,S)$ for all non-empty proper subsets of edges $S\subset E(G)$, repeating this task with $G \coloneqq G\backslash F$ until the target size is reached (i.e., when $|E(G)|=N$).
+This algorithmic procedure's time complexity is clearly in $O(exp)$ because of how it performs searches and deletions across all subsets of edges (see also Fig.~\ref{figTreeDiagram}), but significant improvements to this bound are still possible as shown by Algorithm~\ref{milsalg} (see also Algorithms~$ 2 $ and $ 3 $ in the Sup.
+Mat.).

-A more efficient but suboptimal version of MILS iterates over single elements (nodes or edges) or singletons.
-Algorithm~\ref{milseqalg} performs sequential deletions of edges, and then removes the edge that contributes less to the information content of the graph before moving to the next step.